SimoMay/avalon-bot/README.md

 `Avalon` is a party board game of social deduction.
 Link to the game: https://boardgamegeek.com/boardgame/128882/resistance-avalon

+When starting a game of `Avalon` with the bot, each player will receive a direct message letting them know which character they’ll be playing, and an image, also will mention any extra information the player needs to know.
+(Special powers, etc)

+In the main channel, the bot will mention the players, and how many players are in the game, good vs evil ratio, and who is the king/leader for the first round.

 ## Setup

 Rename `.env.example` to `.env` and fill in the values.